AnesChakroun/AnesChakroun/README.md

 - 👋 Hi, I’m @AnesChakroun
 - 👀 I’m interested in any kind of help: Developping or Translating
-- 🌱 I’m currently learning Python, in the past I tried C/C++, PAscal, Basic, VBA and Fortran.
+- 🌱 I’m currently learning Python, in the past I tried C/C++, Pascal, Basic, VBA and Fortran.
 - 💞️ I’m looking to collaborate on open source projects around AEC programs
 - 📫 How to reach me PM me on GitHub